cappe987/dbms-hs/README.md

 - [ ] Rewrite DBMS.Storage modules to directly manipulate bytestrings. https://wiki.haskell.org/Performance/Strings
 - [ ] Handle UTF-8.
 Use `Data.ByteString.Conversion`.
 Right now it only handles ASCII strings.
 - [ ] Make hashtable schema independent of the schema encoder/decoders.
+- [ ] Make EDSL for query language.
+Use a monad to accumulate the query requirements and then execute it.